ipspace/netlab/docs/dev/config/initial.md

 ### Virtual Interfaces

-If you have to configure additional parameters on physical interfaces (example: choosing between switch ports and router interfaces), use **virtual_interface** parameter to decide whether to include the configuration commands related to physical interfaces.
+If you have to configure additional parameters on physical interfaces (for example, choosing between switch ports and router interfaces), use the **virtual_interface** parameter to decide whether to include the configuration commands related to physical interfaces.
 Arista EOS example:

 ```
 {% if l.virtual_interface is not defined %}